LIMUNIMI/CitationIsNotCollaboration/CONTRIBUTING.md

 [`git-flow`](https://nvie.com/posts/a-successful-git-branching-model/)
 branching model.
 Consider using automated tools to manage your branches

+### Commit frequency vs size
+When possible, prefer a big number of small (self-contained) commits over a small number of big commits.
+This usually helps the other contributors in understanding what you are have done.

 ### Feature branches
 Merged feature branches should not overlap.
 To avoid this, consider rebasing your feature branch with respect to `develop`